 - Youth learn to work together with others & deepen their knowledge of themselves.

-- Experiencing the power of the wilderness with your young people will deeply enhance your relationship with them.
+- Experiencing the power of the wilderness with children will deeply enhance your relationship with them.

 - If you are with kids who have not seen wilderness, a simple trip to the ocean or see the Milky Way for the first time can be very powerful.